Joseph Banks: Later life

 Banks was invested as a Knight of the Order of the Bath (KB) on 1 July 1795, which became Knight Grand Cross (GCB) when the order was restructured in 1815.

-Banks was a large landowner and activist encloser, drainer and ‘improver’ in Fens at Revesby.
+Banks was a large landowner and activist encloser, drainer and 'improver' in the fens at Revesby.

-Banks's health began to fail early in the 19th century and he suffered from gout every winter.
-After 1805, he practically lost the use of his legs and had to be wheeled to his meetings in a chair, but his mind remained as vigorous as ever.
-He had been a member of the Society of Antiquaries nearly all his life, and he developed an interest in archaeology in his later years.
 In 1807, William Kerr named the Lady Banks climbing rose after Banks's wife.
 Banks was made an honorary founding member of the Wernerian Natural History Society of Edinburgh in 1808.
 In 1809, he became associated member of the Royal Institute of the Netherlands.
 In 1809, his friend Alexander Henry dedicated his travel book to him.
-In May 1820, he forwarded his resignation as president of the Royal Society, but withdrew it at the request of the council.
 In 1819, Fabian Gottlieb von Bellingshausen, on his First Russian Antarctic Expedition, briefly stopped in England and met Joseph Banks.
 Banks had sailed with James Cook 50 years earlier and supplied the Russians with books and charts for their expedition.
 He died on 19 June 1820 in Spring Grove House, Isleworth, London, and was buried at St Leonard's Church, Heston.
 Lady Banks survived him, but they had no children.